-I am a Lecturer in Graphics and Vision at Birmingham City University, UK, working in the Digital Media Technology Lab.
+I am a Lecturer in Graphics and Vision at Birmingham City University, UK, working in the Graphics and Vision Research Group at Birmingham City University.

 Research Interests